 - ProtonVPN: 1, 2, 5, or 10 devices depending on your plan

 Some VPNs — particularly free ones — limit the amount of bandwidth you can access through the VPN each month.
+To qualify among the best VPNs for developers, the service should cater to our prolific device ownership and high bandwidth usage.
 All of those I recommend below come with unlimited bandwidth.
 Others are not available on all platforms, but those I recommend below are available on Windows, macOS, Android, iOS, and more.

-VPNs are subscription services, and if you pay by the month they can be a little expensive.
-Many offer huge discounts if you pay for a year or more in advance, and once you decide to use a VPN long-term, this makes a lot of sense.
+VPNs are subscription services, and if you pay by the month, they can be a little expensive.
+However, many offer massive discounts if you pay for a year or more in advance, and once you decide to use a VPN long-term, this makes a lot of sense.

 Here are the equivalent monthly prices when paying for the cheapest plan for each service (usually a year or more in advance):